cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 = 1.3.8 - Released on 27 September 2018 =

-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.3.7 - Released on 01 August 2018 =

-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.3.6 - Released on 20 June 2018 =

 * Tweak: Removed regex to check email address
 * Tweak: Quantity selector in single product page when the add to cart button is hidden
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.3.5 - Released on 10 May 2018 =

 * New: Support for WooCommerce 3.4
 * New: Support for Wordpress 4.9.6
 * New: Added Privacy Policy checkbox for General Data Protection Regulation (GDPR) compliance
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.3.4 - Released on 31 January 2018 =

 New: Support for WooCommerce 3.3
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.3.3 - Released on 11 June 2017 =

 * New: Support for WooCommerce 3.1
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.3.2 - Released on 29 September 2017 =

 * New: Support for WooCommerce 3.1
-* Update: Plugin Framework
+* Update: YITH plugin framework
 * Fix: WPML issues

 = 1.3.1 - Released on 28 March 2017 =

 * New: Support for WooCommerce 3.0
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.3.0 - Released on 06 March 2017 =

 * New: Support for WooCommerce 2.7
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.2.6 - Released on 02 December 2016 =